garrandall/popular-music-data/tracks/oh-my-dj-drama-fabolous-roscoe-dash-wiz-khalifa.md

-Ooooh, girl your ass is superthick
+Oh, girl your ass is superthick
-Lotta chicks off in this club and you the baddest in this bitch Ooooh, look at what you wearing girl
+Lotta chicks off in this club and you the baddest in this bitch Oh, look at what you wearing girl
 The club owner should pay you whenever you make an appearance And you got me hooked, I might try not to look
 But I keep staring
-Come out to my city see, I run that bitch like errands oooh Grown as hell I don't care to choose
+Come out to my city see, I run that bitch like errands oh Grown as hell I don't care to choose
 Who's coming, you, her and you
 Roll this up, after you hit it once, you'll need a parachute